HubSpot/hubspot-cli/acceptance-tests/README.md

-# HubSpot CLI E2E tests
+# HubSpot CLI Acceptance Tests

 This project tests `hs.*` commands as if they were being used by an end-user.